skycrapers/TecoGAN-PyTorch/README.md

 ```bash
  python ./scripts/monitor_training.py --degradation BD --model TecoGAN --dataset Vid4
 ```
-> Note that the validation results are NOT the same as the test results mentioned above, because we use a different implementation of the metrics.
+> Note that the validation results are NOT exactly the same as the test results mentioned above, because we use a different implementation of the metrics.
 The differences are caused by croping policy, LPIPS version and some other issues.